 By 1938, multitrack production techniques started becoming the norm in the film industry.
 MGM was using a three- and then a four- track process to record the film soundtracks for their big budget musicals.
 Their sound editors were commonly putting the actors dialogue on one track, spreading the music across two stereo tracks, and putting the sound effects on a fourth isolated track.
 This made mixing the final soundtrack easier, mixing down to a single mono optical track on the film itself.
 Theaters of the time were just not yet set up to play multichannel films.
 This was first used on 21 June 21, 1938 when Judy Garland recorded “It Never Rains But What It Pours” for the movie Love Finds Andy Hardy.

 The celebrated The Wizard of Oz (1939) was the first full feature film recorded with a stereo soundtrack.
-Again, due to the limitations in theaters of the time, it was not experienced in stereo when originally shown, but an original stereo soundtrack was prepared, and even exists today.
+Again, due to the limitations in theaters of the time, it was not experienced by audiences in stereo when it was originally shown, but an original stereo soundtrack was prepared, and still exists today.